-For z/OS data sets, z/OS jobs, and z/OS Unix System Services (USS) Hierarchical File System (HFS) libraries, each filtered navigation view is represented as a directory node under the resource type.
+For z/OS data sets, z/OS jobs, and z/OS Unix File System (zFS) libraries, each filtered navigation view is represented as a directory node under the resource type.
 Expand a folder, then expand a filter node to access the libraries or jobs that meet the filter criteria.
 The same library or job may appear in multiple filter views.